czett/go2klo/README.md

 - Trending toilets?
 - Discover the best-rated toilets with our *Royal Flush Rankings*.
-- Limiting leaderboard to like Top-50
+- Limiting leaderboard to like Top-50.
+- Multiple language support (DE, EN, IT, BG)

 ## 🤔 Why go2klo?